amazingspy-afk/BioTech/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

 Contact
-Your Name - anmol.tems@gmail.com
+Anmol Singh - anmol.tems@gmail.com

-Project Link: https://github.com/YourUsername/BioConnect-Plugin (Update with your actual GitHub link)
+Project Link: https://github.com/amazingspy-afk/BioConnect-Plugin (Update with your actual GitHub link)